Skip to main content

 Concurrent Causes and Ambiguous Losses

 The burden of proof distinction becomes especially significant when multiple causes contribute to a loss, or when the exact cause cannot be determined.
 Consider a loss where wind and rain both damage a roof.
 Wind is a named peril.
 Rain entering through a wind-damaged opening is typically covered.
 But what if the insurer argues the rain came through a pre-existing deficiency, not a wind opening?
 Under open perils dwelling coverage, the insurer has to prove its exclusion.
-Under named perils contents coverage, the policyholder has to prove the named peril.
+Under named perils personal property coverage, the policyholder has to prove the named peril.

 In states that follow the efficient proximate cause doctrine, the analysis focuses on the predominant cause of the loss.
 But even under this framework, the type of coverage form determines which party starts with the advantage.
 Under open perils, the policyholder starts in a covered position and the insurer must work backward to exclude.
 Under named perils, the policyholder starts in an uncovered position and must work forward to prove a listed peril applies.